-A TEST SPONSOR seeking credit for advanced compression shall:
+A test sponsor seeking credit for compression of primary storage shall:

-- 1. On the SUT, create a container 15GB in size.
-The amount of actual physical storage that must be committed will vary by SUT, and should have been determined by the TEST SPONSOR in prior trials before an official run of the test. - For a SUT exporting block storage, perform whatever steps are necessary to make the first container visible on the host from which tests are being run, and create and mount a local file system on that container. - 3.
-For a SUT exporting file storage, mount the container on the host via any chosen file protocol such as NFS or CIFS. - Determine the amount of free space FS{sot} available on the container as seen by the storage administrator. - 5.
-Write the compression-reducible data set (compressible.dat) to the container. - 6.
-Wait a suitable amount of time as specified by the TEST SPONSOR for non-inline compression to have completed. - Determine the amount of free space FS{eot} available on the container as seen by the storage administrator. - 8.
-Calculate the amount of formatted capacity saved by compression $(I{com} = 1 [(FS{eot} FS{sot}) / S{ds}]) 100\%$.
+- 1. On the SUT, create a container large enough in size to engage the SUT compression mechanism.
+The amount of actual physical storage that must be committed will vary by SUT, and should have been determined by the test sponsor in trials before an official run of the test. - 2.
+Perform whatever steps are necessary to make the container visible on the host from which tests are being run, and create and mount a local file system on that container. - 3.
+Determine the amount of free space FS{sot} available on the container as seen by the SUT. - 4.
+For cases in which the 2GB compressible data set is sufficient: - a) Write the 2GB compressible data set to the container. - 5.
+For cases in which a larger data set is required: - a) Establish the necessary data set size in 2GB increments; - b) Write the 2GB compressible data set to the container; - c) In the same container, write as many instances of the 2GB irreducible data set as are required to meet system requirements for compression.
+For each: - i.
+Create a new directory for each data set; - ii.
+Invoke the gendddata tool on each directory with a different "salt" value each time (required); - iii.
+Delete the subdirectories containing the dedupable and compressible data sets so that only the irreducible data set remains; - iv.
+Copy the data set to the mounted file system on the SUT. - 6.
+Wait a suitable amount of time as specified by the test sponsor for any non-inline compression processes to have completed. - 7.
+Determine the amount of free space FS{eot} available on the container as seen by the SUT. - 8.
+Calculate the amount of formatted capacity saved by compression $I{com} = (1 ((FS{sot} FS{eot}) / S{ds})) 100\%$ where Sds is the size of the single compressible data set.
 If I{com} is greater than 10%, then the SUT passes the test.